-The Bursting out in Praise Triangle, based on research and reflection, is an easy to understand model for spirituality and mental health.
-As displayed, the development of the external triangles lead to the realisation of the internal triangle.
-‘Bursting out in Praise’ is short for ‘Bursting out in Praise in the midst of Pain or Suffering’.
+The Bursting out in Praise Triangle, based on research and reflection, is an easy to understand model of spirituality and mental health.
+As displayed, the development of the external triangles – Interdependence, Universal Good and Balanced Mood – lead to the realisation of the internal triangle – ‘Bursting out in Praise’, which is short for ‘Bursting out in Praise in the midst of Pain or Suffering’.

 I reached burn-out before an academic presentation in Waterford last week, but I learned a lot, got help and did a good job in the end.
 A local man named Tom MacDonagh put things into perspective when he said, “Pressure is for tyres!”

 A blogpost on the inner critic continues this week as I look to its connection with the placater or pleaser role that many of us fulfill at some point in our lives.
 What is it like, for example, when we say “Thanks” to someone when we want to say “Goodbye”?
 Or what does it mean when we butter up a crowd to make them love us?
 Has saying the ‘right’ thing become an epidemic today?
 Perhaps it has somehow served me in my life up until now, but it is no longer something I am happy to continue with.
 Continue reading

 I experienced an unexpected dip in mood since last week’s Camino journey.
 As indicated, I released myself from much pain of my critical mind while walking in Spain and the experience of ‘full absorption’ brought great inner freedom.
 But, I returned to impulsive judgements as I settled into my routine in Dublin.
 A bad habit distorted my peaceful state and I had to execute a recovery plan to get me back on track.
 At the same time, I had a desire to let non-judgemental presence become part of my ordinary life, not just confined to a moment or two.
 I wanted something more.
 Continue reading